OpenEvalProject/evals/manuscripts/elife-04599/v2/manuscript.md

 ## Materials and methods

-## Proteins
+### Proteins

 Actin was obtained from chicken muscle using the method of acetone powder.
 Actin was extracted by one round of polymerization and pelleting by centrifugation (Spudich and Watt, 1971).
 The resulting pellet was depolymerized in G-buffer (1 mM Tris–HCl pH 7.8, 2 mM ATP, 2 mM CaCl2, 2 mM DTT) overnight at 4°C followed by gel filtration on a Sephacryl S-300 column.
 Myosin was purified and chemically inactivated with N-Ethyl-Maleimide according to the published protocol (Breitsprecher et al., 2009).
 Atto488-actin, α-actinin, and filamin were purchased from Hypermol (Bielefeld, Germany).
 Alternatively, actin was labeled with succinimidyl ester atto488 (ATTO-TEC GmbH, Germany) on random lysine residues.
 Actin labeling was performed under polymerization conditions (50 mM KCl and 2 mM MgCl2) followed by depolymerization and gel filtration in G-buffer.
 The functionality of 1:1 dye:protein lysine-modified actin was found to be unaffected by the labeling as has been previously characterized using pyrene polymerization assays, TIRF elongation, EM and FCS experiments (Crevenna et al., 2013).
 Unlabeled and labeled actin were mixed to yield a final ratio of 2:1 unlabeled:labeled actin molecules.
 The actin mixture (20 μl) was snap frozen and stored at −80°C until further use.
 Before use, an actin aliquot was centrifuged to remove possible aggregates.

 A plasmid containing the gene of Dd VASP was kindly provided by J Faix, (Hanover, Germany).
 VASP was expressed using a pCoofy plasmid in Sf9 cells with a MBP-tag and purified following standard methods as described previously (Scholz et al., 2013).
 MBP-VASP was used without cleavage, since removal of the tag resulted in protein aggregation and degradation.
 For VASP ΔGAB purification, the VASP coding sequence without residues 198–220 was amplified using the pCoofy28-full-length VASP as a template, forward primer 5′-GCGCTTTTATCAACACCGCCACCTGCGGCTGG-3′ and the reverse primer 5′-GCAGGTGGCGGTGTTGATAAAAGCGCTGGTGTACCAACAAAAAC-3′.
 Then the VASP(delta198-220) coding sequence was further cloned into a pEC-GST vector and expressed using E. coli BL21(DE3) as reported previously (Wang et al., 2014).
 Briefly, the E. coli strain was grown at 37°C in 2 L of ZY auto-induction medium for 5 hr and then the temperature was reduced to 18°C overnight.
 Cells were harvested and resuspended in 50 mM Tris pH7.5, 500 mM NaCl, 1 mM DTT supplemented with protease inhibitors and the cells were disrupted using sonication.
 The protein was purified from clarified cell lysate using a 5-ml GSTrap FF column (GE Healthcare, Germany) with elution buffer 50 mM Tris, pH7.5, 150 mM NaCl, 20 mM reduced glutathione, 1 mM DTT and further purified using size exclusion chromatography (Superdex 75, GE Healthcare, Germany) with buffer 50 mM Tris, pH7.5, 500 mM NaCl, 1 mM DTT.

-## Imaging
+### Imaging

 Flow cells were made as a sandwich of a cover slip (20 × 20 mm), parafilm with an approximate 5-mm wide channel and a glass slide.
 The surfaces of the flow cells were passivated to avoid adsorption of actin to the sample holder by incubating them with 10% (wt/vol) of BSA in PBS for 10 min.
 Flow cells were washed three times with 90 μl of G-buffer.
 The tethering protein was then applied for 5 min and the flow cell was then washed again three times with 90 μl of G-buffer.
 Actin (33% atto488-actin) was incubated 5 min on ice with 1/10 volume of 10x ME buffer (400 μM MgCl2 and 2 mM EGTA) to exchange Ca2+ for Mg2+.
 The actin-containing solution was mixed with imaging buffer (catalase, β-mercaptoethanol, glucose oxidase, 0.8% [vol/vol] D-glucose, 0.25% [wt/vol] methylcellulose, and 1/10 volume of 10x KMEI buffer [500 mM KCl, 20 mM MgCl2, 20 mM EGTA, and 300 mM imidazole], with a final pH of 7.1) and introduced into the flow cell.
 TIRF microscopy was performed using a TILL photonics inverted microscope (FEI Munich GmbH, Germany).
 A single actin aliquot was used within 12 hr.

 The lattice-binding protein surface density was estimated from the protein concentration, the sample volume (∼10 μl) and the surface to which the sample was adsorbed (a flow cell of 5 mm × 20 mm, giving 100 mm2) as done previously (Howard et al., 1989; Crevenna et al., 2008).
 All protein in solution was assumed to adsorb on the upper and lower glass surfaces.
 To achieve consecutive lower tether densities, the total protein concentration was serially diluted.
 At low tethering protein concentrations, individual filaments swiveled around distinctive attachment points indicating that they are bound to single tethering molecules as observed previously (Howard et al., 1989; Crevenna et al., 2008).
 To estimate the density in an alternative manner, we measured the average number of pivot points per micron of filament at the two lowest protein concentrations and divided that by the average area covered during swiveling.
 Assuming a linear scaling with protein concentration, this estimation resulted in a slightly lower density (by a factor of 2) compared to those reported in Figure 3.
 The concentration-based estimated densities represent an upper limit and are easy to reproduce.
 Hence, we report both in the text.

-## Two-color solution assay
+### Two-color solution assay

 Filaments were formed using atto565-labeled actin in G-buffer by addition of 1/10 volume of 10x KMEI buffer.
 After more than 2 hr of polymerization at room temperature, filaments were fragmented by shearing and subsequently mixed with atto488-labeled monomers and allowed to elongate for 15 min.
 Filaments were then stabilized with unlabeled phalloidin and diluted for imaging on an Epi-Fluorescent Microscope (Axiovert 200, Zeiss, Germany).

-## Data analysis
+### Data analysis

 Raw movies were corrected for x- and y- stage drift by first calculating its magnitude via image correlation spectroscopy (Hebert et al., 2005), and secondly, correcting the drift by bicubic interpolation.
 Drift estimation and correction were implemented in custom programs written in LabView and MATLAB (The MathWorks, MA).
 Kymographs of single filaments were made using Metamorph or Image J, while further analysis was carried out using MATLAB.
 Filament analysis tools are available at: http://www.cup.uni-muenchen.de/pc/lamb/actin_filament_dynamics.html.
 The position of the filament tip, per line in the kymograph, was estimated by fitting an error function as previously described (Demchouk et al., 2011).
 More than 20 filaments were analyzed per condition.
 To estimate the first pause distribution, we used the model described by Niedermayer et al. (2012) with ω = 2 × 106.
 The light intensity for treadmilling experiments ranged from 0.74 to 0.92 mW·mm−2.
 Growth orientation was assessed manually with the following criteria: Barbed-end filament growth direction was classified as straight/not-defined, clockwise or counterclockwise from experiments at the highest surface tether density.

-## Monte Carlo simulations
+### Monte Carlo simulations

 For the model presented in Figure 3, we used a Monte Carlo method to simulate the polymerization of actin filaments at the barbed-end.
 For each condition, a 105 monomer long actin filament was polymerized, and the instantaneous elongation rate was calculated for every point and then averaged over the total length of the filament.
 The average elongation rate was calculated from the length of the polymer over time for each condition.
 The effect of the tethering protein was simulated by a change in the effective kon at the site and vicinity of the tethering protein (Figure 3—figure supplement 4).
 Over the 105 monomer sites, Nb side-binding proteins were randomly placed corresponding to the desired side-binding protein density.
 This gives on the order of 104 side binding proteins for the highest densities computed.
 First, the tethering protein's positions were randomly chosen according to the protein density.
 The surface density was calculated assuming that all added tethering proteins adsorbed to the surface and were functionally active.
 To convert from surface density to fractional occupancy, we used the area occupied by 1 μm of actin filament (0.006 μm2), using a value of 370 subunits per micron of filament.
 We neglected tether dissociation from the filament, as this would only reduce the effective tether density.
-During the simulated polymerization, the effective kon was changed to α⋅kon0 at the position of the tethering protein and decreased linearly until reaching the free actin value of kon0 after a characteristic length (LC) counted in monomers of actin.
-The values of 11 μM-1s−1 and 2 s−1 for barbed-end kon0 and koff, respectively, were taken from literature (Pollard, 1986), and the average elongation rate was taken from measurements at the lowest tethering protein density (Figure 3E).
+During the simulated polymerization, the effective $k_{on}$ was changed to $\alpha⋅k_{on}^{0}$ at the position of the tethering protein and decreased linearly until reaching the free actin value of $k_{on}^{0}$ after a characteristic length (LC) counted in monomers of actin.
+The values of 11 μM-1s−1 and 2 s−1 for barbed-end $k_{on}^{0}$ and koff, respectively, were taken from literature (Pollard, 1986), and the average elongation rate was taken from measurements at the lowest tethering protein density (Figure 3E).
 A first round of simulations was performed to roughly estimate the optimal interval for the parameters (α and LC).
 A second set of simulations over restrained intervals, with a better resolution on α and LC, yielded a 3D space (α, LC, v).
 The 2D χ2 was calculated, the minimum value gave the best (α, LC) and the confidence intervals were taken by Δχ2 = 1 (68%) and Δχ2 = 4 (95%).
-The only free parameters were α and LC, which were determined for each curve (i.e., elongation as a function of lattice-binding protein density) by comparing the simulated elongation rates to the experimental values and minimizing the χ2 using:χ2(α,LC)=∑i=1N(v(xi)−vsim(xi,α,LC)/std(xi))2,where v(xi) is the experimental velocity for density i, vsim(xi, α, LC) is the corresponding simulated velocity with parameters α and LC, and std(xi) is the experimental standard deviation for this data point.
+The only free parameters were α and LC, which were determined for each curve (i.e., elongation as a function of lattice-binding protein density) by comparing the simulated elongation rates to the experimental values and minimizing the χ2 using:

+$$
+χ^{2}(\alpha,L_{C})=\sumi=1N(v(x_{i})−v_{sim}(x_{i},\alpha,L_{C})/std(x_{i}))^{2},
+$$

+where v(xi) is the experimental velocity for density i, vsim(xi, α, LC) is the corresponding simulated velocity with parameters α and LC, and std(xi) is the experimental standard deviation for this data point.
 Hence, the only free parameters are α and LC and these were determined for each curve (i.e., elongation as a function of lattice-binding protein density).
 All simulations were done in MATLAB.

-## Persistence length calculation
+### Persistence length calculation

 Individual filaments were extracted from the measured data using the algorithm of ‘open active contours’ within JFilamin, a plug in for Image J (Li et al., 2009; Smith et al., 2010).
+The filament persistence length ‘Lp’ was determined by calculating the angular correlation (Isambert et al., 1995):

+$$
+〈cos[\theta(s)−\theta(0)]〉=e^{−s/2L_{p}},
+$$

-The filament persistence length ‘Lp’ was determined by calculating the angular correlation (Isambert et al., 1995):〈cos[θ(s)−θ(0)]〉=e−s/2Lp,where the brackets represent the average correlation function of the tangent θ, measured along the contour length s.
+where the brackets represent the average correlation function of the tangent θ, measured along the contour length s.
 The point spacing used to reconstruct a single filament was between 6 and 10 points per micron to avoid artifacts in the Lp estimation (Isambert et al., 1995; McCullough et al., 2008; Smith et al., 2010).
 All data analysis was done in MATLAB.

-## Local change in actin concentration model
+### Local change in actin concentration model

 The strong increase in the elongation rate in the presence of, for example, VASP as a tethering protein was first thought to originate from the multiple actin monomer binding sites on each VASP protein (Breitsprecher et al., 2008, Hansen et al., 2010, Breitsprecher et al., 2011).
 Theoretically, the polymerization kinetics is expected to be inhomogeneous along the actin filament and only to be locally enhanced through a higher local concentration of free actin monomers due to the presence of VASP.
+The growth at one end of the polymer can be written as follows:

+$$
+E(x)=k_{on}c(x)−k_{off},
+$$

-The growth at one end of the polymer can be written as follows:(1)E(x)=konc(x)−koff,where E(x) is the elongation rate at the position x along the filament axis, c(x) the local concentration of globular actin at this position, and kon and koff are the association and dissociation rates.
-The average elongation rate along the filament length is given by,(2)〈E〉=kon〈c〉−koff,where 〈c〉=c0(1+4d), c0 is the free actin concentration in solution and d is the density of VASP protein at the surface.
+where E(x) is the elongation rate at the position x along the filament axis, c(x) the local concentration of globular actin at this position, and kon and koff are the association and dissociation rates.
+The average elongation rate along the filament length is given by,

+$$
+〈E〉=k_{on}〈c〉−k_{off},
+$$

+where 〈c〉=c0(1+4d), c0 is the free actin concentration in solution and d is the density of VASP protein at the surface.
 Given that one VASP protein can bind 4 actin monomers, the local concentration of actin monomers available for polymerization can be significantly increased at the site of a tethering protein.
-The relationship between the average elongation rate and the protein surface density was expected to be linear as follows:(3)〈E〉=konc0(1+4d)−koff.
+The relationship between the average elongation rate and the protein surface density was expected to be linear as follows:

+$$
+〈E〉=k_{on}c_{0}(1+4d)−k_{off}.
+$$

 Experimental points do not show a linear dependency on the protein surface density as expected from this model (Figure 3—figure supplement 5).
 An alternative mode of operation for VASP has been recently postulated where the protein not only increases the local concentration but also transfers monomers from its monomer binding domains to the filament tip (Breitsprecher et al., 2011).
 The surface density dependency of this alternative model would, nonetheless, predict a linear behavior as well, albeit with a different slope.
 In addition, this increased local concentration model would not explain the effect observed when using filamin, α-actinin, or with the VASP ΔGAB construct, which is unable to bind monomers.